arthurosipyan/JamaScript/README.md

 ## Running JamaScript:
 - Once logged in, you will be asked for a ```Project API_ID```.
 This can be found when viewing one of your Jama projects.
-- After confirming that's the project you'd like to work on, you will be prompt with a few options:
+- After confirming the project you'd like to work on, you will be prompt with a few options:

 1. Add main components with their sets
     - This will ask for a components file and do a basic setup, which includes a set of: